sbyrnes321/audio-respiratory-droplets/README.md

 ## What's the status?
 How can I help?

-Well, at the end of the day, (1) we need working software, and (2) we need the people in charge of contact-tracing systems to decide to use it.
+Well, at the end of the day, (1) we need working software, and (2) we need the people in charge of digital contact-tracing systems to decide to use it.
 Anything that helps on either of those, directly or indirectly, would be great.
+This includes:
+* making the software,
+* figuring out methods of validating it,
+* resolving uncertainties (e.g. about battery-life consequences),
+* quantifying how much benefit this would provide,
+* outreach—to the general public, to the public health community, and/or to whoever is making decisions about the design of digital contact-tracing systems,
+* etc.

-This includes making the software, figuring out methods of validating it, resolving uncertainties (e.g. about battery-life consequences), quantifying how much benefit this would provide, outreach / PR, and so on.
-(I personally am lightly involved in the [PACT contact tracing initiative](https://pact.mit.edu/), but I am many layers removed from the ultimate decision-makers at Apple and Google.)
+(For the "outreach" item, I personally am lightly involved in [PACT](https://pact.mit.edu/), which is consulting with Apple-Google on the upcoming OS update, and have been advocating this, but I am many layers removed from the decision-makers, and it is a tough sell without all those other ingredients.)

 So please help make this happen!
-You can submit a pull request / issue here, or email me at steven.byrnes@gmail.com
+You can submit a pull request / issue on this GitHub page, or email me at steven.byrnes@gmail.com